shopsys/shopsys/upgrade/UPGRADE-v11.0.0-dev.md

         + uploadImages(object $entity, array $currentFilenamesIndexedByImageIdAndLocale, ?array $temporaryFilenamesIndexedByImageId, ?string $type)
         ```
     - also see #project-base-diff for more information about changes needed to be done in your project
+- update abstract class of UserErrors in frontend API ([#])
+    - `UserEntityNotFoundError` has been renamed to `EntityNotFoundUserError` update all your usages accordingly